shounakch/shounakch.github.io/research.md

 title: Research
 ---

-I'm interested in developing scalable and structured Bayesian methods.
-The prospect of building interpretable and scalable models which exploit underlying information in a specific problem excites me.
+I'm interested in developing scalable and structured Bayesian methods which are interpretable.
+Such methods require building probabilistic models often utilizing specific information available about various aspects of the problem.
 In particular, I'm intrigued by shape constrained function estimation, latent factor models, and density estimation.
 I'm also interested in assessing the impact of environmental exposures on human health from epidemiological data.

 Recently, I have been collaborating with [Wesley Tansey](http://wesleytansey.com/) to think about modeling drug combinations in high-throughput cancer data, which can be complex and computationally challenging.